What does it mean to be lactose intolerant?

 You can increase strains of bacteria that help process lactose in milk.
 In general, this can be done by taking probiotic supplements that contain strains of the Lactobacillus bacteria.

 For a certain percentage of the population, taking supplements will not help.
 This is due to a certain genetic composition.

 Your DNA determines whether you can produce lactase after childhood, a trait known as “lactase persistence.”
 Research suggests that ancient humans were lactose intolerant, and different genetic variants associated with lactase persistence evolved at different times in different parts of the world.
 Some people have this genetic variation and simply can not make the lactase enzyme.
 Those people are truly lactose intolerant.
-This may mean that if you are truly lactose intolerant, milk and teeth health may not go together.
+Your Lincoln dentist says, this may mean that if you are truly lactose intolerant, milk and teeth health may not go together.
 You certainly won’t be drinking milk, to benefit your teeth!

 Milk products are not for everyone and if they do create GI problems, this will ultimately impact overall health.
 At this point, it is no longer beneficial for dental health.
 You will have to go with your “gut” on this one.
 While milk and teeth health are important, think about overall health first, and foremost.
 If drinking milk causes problems, chances are you are doing more harm than good.
 Therefore, skip the milk!
 If you have questions, please contact our dentist in Lincoln, NE.
 Preserve Family Dentistry offers a wide variety of affordable dental services.
 We’d love to help you!